A combinatorial PROP for bialgebras: A PROP for bialgebras

-That the relation $\rightarrow$ satisfies the descending chain condition follows since any element of $\mathrm{arr} (\mathcal{B})$ is a finite composite of finite many generators, there are finitely many elementary reductions, there are no reduction loops (if $f \rightarrow g$ then no reduction chain starting from $g$ can hit $f$, as $\mathcal{B}$ arises as a free category where only the (co)associativity relation is modded out) and the identity morphism is in normal form.
+Let us then check the conditions of the Diamond lemma.
+That the relation $\rightarrow$ satisfies the descending chain condition follows since any element of $\mathrm{arr} (\mathcal{B})$ is a finite composite of finitely many generators, there are finitely many elementary reductions, there are no reduction loops (if $f \rightarrow g$ then no reduction chain starting from $g$ can hit $f$, as $\mathcal{B}$ arises as a free category where only the (co)associativity relation is modded out) and the identity morphism is in normal form.